Skip to main content

 1. Decide where the trade is invalidated.
 That is the stop.

-3. Let the sizer compute the position size and leverage.
+3. Let the sizer compute size and leverage.

 Watch the liquidation